tschm/numerical_analysis/nearcorrmat/README.md

 1. The algorithm 'grad' is based on [Higham, 2002](https://www.maths.manchester.ac.uk/~higham/narep/narep369.pdf).
 This algorithm is a modified Dykstra's projection algorithm.
 2. The algorithms 'admm_v0' and 'admm_v1' are ADMMs.
 Two versions are implemented, depending on the order in which the projections are performed.
 The two algorithms are different but have similar performances.
-To the best of my knowleddge, the second one is an original application of the ADMM to this problem.
+To the best of my knowledge, this is an original application of the ADMM.
 3. The algorithm 'bfgs' is the BFGS algorithm applied to the dual problem, as developped in [Malick, 2004](https://hal.inria.fr/inria-00072409v2/document).
 The implementations are based on [BGLS textbook](https://link.springer.com/book/10.1007/978-3-540-35447-5).
 4. The algorithm 'l_bfgs' is the limited BFGS algorithm applied to the dual problem, as suggested in Malick.
 The implementations are based on the same book.
 5. The algorithm 'newton' is a Newton's method for the dual problem, developped in [Qi, Sun, 2006](http://www.personal.soton.ac.uk/hdqi/REPORTS/simax_06.pdf).